manik96m/aws/security/notes_iam.md

 - IAM user
   - Explicitly allow access to resources.
   - New IAM users come with 0 permissions.
-  - IAM user is an identity that is you create in AWS.
+  - IAM user is an identity that you create in AWS.
   - consists of name and credentials.
 - IAM policy
   - describes the permissions granted to a user / group.